b2pweb/bdf-queue/README.md

 `consumer (ConsumerInterface) -> receivers (ReceiverInterface) -> processor (ProcessorInterface) -> handler (callable)`

 - `consumer` has the strategy for reading the message from queue / topic.
+It also manage a graceful shutdown.
-- `receivers` is the stack of middleware to interact with the envelope.
+- `receivers` is the stack of middlewares interacts with the envelope.
 - `processor` resolves the handler arguments.
 You can plug here your business logic and remove the handler layer.
-By default processor injects 2 arguments: the message data and the envelope.
+By default processor injects 2 arguments in handlers: the message data and the envelope.
 - `handler` manages the business logic.
 Handler allows an interface less mode.

 An example to consume a simple message: